Initial Teacher Training (ITT)

-Our team of Advanced Skills Teachers will work with you throughout the year to develop your teaching practice.
-You will have regular ‘Learning Lab’ sessions to work collaboratively with other teachers and trainees to research and develop your strategies and skills.
+Our team of quality Teachers and Mentors will work with you throughout the year to develop your teaching practice.
+You will have regular meetings and CPD sessions to work collaboratively with other teachers and trainees to research and develop your strategies and skills.
 Reflecting on your experience, learning from mistakes and adapting what you do will be a central part of this training.

 You will be supported in developing your professional persona – the characteristics that help you to build high quality working relationships with students – in a school whose ethos, routines and systems contribute to consistently high standards of students’ behaviour and personal development.

 Any offer of a place on our programme is conditional on satisfactory Enhanced Disclosure from the Disclosure and Barring Service, satisfactory Fitness to Teach Declaration, and successful completion of the skills test.